Android doesn’t natively support app rollbacks without certain workarounds. What can you do?

 Now you’re free to install the version that works best for you.
 If you have it on hand, you’re good to go.
-Otherwise, we recommend getting the APK from a reliable and trustworthy source, like APK Mirror.
+Otherwise, we recommend getting the APK from a reliable and trustworthy source.

 When sideloading an app like this, you’ll also need to allow apps to be installed from unknown sources from the app you used to download the APK.
 In most cases, this will be Chrome (or whatever browser you’re using).
 If you haven’t enabled this feature yet, the system will prompt you when the installation is blocked.

-The more complicated way: Build your app to back up cached data in the cloud
+The most complicated way: Build your app to back up cached data in the cloud

-While uninstalling and reinstalling the app is the most straightforward method, there are options if you simply can’t lose the cached data.
+While uninstalling and reinstalling the app is the most straightforward method and Android’s roll back options are hit or miss, there are options if you simply can’t lose the cached data.
 The biggest downside is that this is a preemptive option — your app has to be designed to back up cached data to the cloud before you need it to.

 If you’re working with your own application, that’s a non-issue (assuming you work this in before you need it).
-If you’re having issues with a new version of a third-party application, however, then there isn’t a great solution on many Android builds — you’re back to uninstalling and reinstalling, unfortunately.
+If you’re having issues with a new version of a third-party application, however, then there isn’t a great solution on many Android builds — you’re back to one of the other methods, unfortunately.